abn-illia-lebid/abn-meetup/README.md

 First step would be to write tests.
 In other words to define the requirements to the function.

 We expect to get no discount if price is less than 1000Euro and 10% discount is price is more than 1000Euro.
-Also if price argument is not provided, the function should throw an error.
+Also, if price argument is not provided, the function should throw an error.

 If you look below the function, you will see the console where we call our function with 10Euro price.
-It is returning undefined now.
+It is currently returning undefined now.

 `Unit function with 3/3 failing tests and 10Euro as a parameter`

-Let's return unchanged price from the function.
+Let's return the unchanged price from the function.

 ---